Frequently Asked Questions

 What is Admissions looking for in the recommendation letter?

-We prefer professional recommendations over peer, personal, or academic recommendations.
-We want to understand your accomplishments relative to your peers and also get representative examples of your professional accomplishments.
+We are looking for a professional letter of recommendation over a peer, personal, or academic recommendation.
+We want to understand your accomplishments relative to your peers.

 What if I own my own business, or work for a family business?
 Who can I use as a recommender?